Coronavirus prompts some states to close liquor stores, while others allow cocktail deliveries

 With restaurants and bars shuttered from coast to coast in an effort to slow the spread of the coronavirus, Americans are now becoming increasingly reliant on their local liquor stores to wet their whistles.
 But how easy it is to get a bottle of booze depends on if your state considers a liquor store to be an “essential business” or not.

-Two states – Alabama and Pennsylvania – do not consider their liquor stores to be essential businesses and have locked the doors of their wine and spirits shops since March 17.
-Both Alabama and Pennsylvania are so-called “control states” – there are 17 in total in the U.S. – where government agencies are the exclusive purveyor of liquor.
+One state - Pennsylvania – does not consider their liquor stores to be essential businesses and have locked the doors of their wine and spirits shops since March 17.
+Pennsylvania is a so-called “control states” – there are 17 in total in the U.S. – where government agencies are the exclusive purveyor of liquor.

-Residents of the two states can still buy beer and wine from private distributors or some grocery stores, but a bottle of the hard stuff will be more difficult to come by.
+Residents of the state can still buy beer and wine from private distributors or some grocery stores, but a bottle of the hard stuff will be more difficult to come by.
 In Pennsylvania, Gov. Tom Wolf’s announcement that he was closing liquor stores led to a crush of people stocking up before the doors closed.
 There was also anger from residents and pleas from liquor industry groups to loosen the ban.

 CORONAVIRUS IN THE US: STATE-BY-STATE BREAKDOWN